TS000/lighthouse-developer-portal/docs/RFC/feature-flags.md

 Accessing feature-flags from the frontend requires we also run a [proxy](https://docs.getunleash.io/sdks/unleash-proxy).

-Using feature-flags within Embark is easy.
+Using feature-flags within the Lighthouse developer portal is easy.
 Unleash provides an SDK that creates a react Context object, and a few hooks that allow us to check/toggle flags.

 ### Flagsmith